Desmond Bishop

-Desmond Lamont Bishop (born July 24, 1984) is an American former professional football linebacker.
-He played college football for the University of California, Berkeley, and was selected by the Green Bay Packers in the sixth round of the 2007 NFL draft and later won Super Bowl XLV with the team over the Pittsburgh Steelers.
+Desmond Lamont Bishop (born July 24, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the California Golden Bears, and was selected by the Green Bay Packers in the sixth round of the 2007 NFL draft and later won Super Bowl XLV with the team over the Pittsburgh Steelers.
 Bishop also played for the Minnesota Vikings and San Francisco 49ers.

 Early life

 Bishop attended Fairfield High School in Fairfield, California.
 While at Fairfield he earned Second-team All-State from Calhisports.com.
 He played in the California North-South Shrine All-Star Game as a senior in 2002.
 He also lettered in basketball.

 College career

 City College of San Francisco

 Bishop attended City College of San Francisco from 2003 to 2004.
 While there he was a two time letterman.
 In 2003 Bishop was on the team that won the national championship game that went 13–0.
 He was ranked by SuperPrep as the fourth-best community college player in the nation and was voted California's 2004 Junior College Defensive Player of the Year by the JC Athletic Bureau/California Community College Football Coaches Association.
 He was named the Northern California Conference Defensive Most Valuable Player and was a First-team JC Gridwire All-American.
 He finished the season with 118 tackles 10 regular games.
 In California's state championship game he had 14 tackles, one sack and two tackles for loss against the College of the Canyons.